Do violent video games have negative effects on kids?

-The study participants didn’t know that the fight was phony.
-How would they react?
+Participants didn’t know that the fight was phony.
+How did they react?

 People who had been playing violent games were more likely to pretend they didn't hear the fight.
 When they did acknowledge the fight, they rated it as less serious and they took longer to help the victim (Bushman and Anderson 2009).

 Christopher Ferguson has argued that the case against long-term effects is weak (Ferguson 2007; Ferguson 2015).

 He notes that published experiments have tested only short-term effects, and there haven't been any experimental tests of the long-term effects of video games.